 Leah Hampton, originally from Houston, Texas, is currently pursuing a degree in Chemistry at Emory University.
 At Emory, Leah serves as an undergraduate teaching assistant in an Organic Chemistry Lab where she assists students in understanding mass spectrometry among other concepts.
 Leah is thrilled to learn more about the uses of analytical chemistry and hopes to one day pursue a PhD as well as a JD to study intellectual property law.

 James Westphalen is currently pursuing degrees in Marine Biology and Chemistry at Roger Williams University.
 At Roger Williams, James works in the Aquatic Diagnostic Lab to identify pathogenic bacteria in oysters.
 He is interested to learn about the process of carrying out research projects in chemistry.
 He hopes to pursue a masters degree in Marine Biology.

 High School Interns

 Kseniya Spikina is a current senior at the Wheeler High School Center for Advanced Studies.
 She has had a love for science since middle school, but her passion for biochemistry and biology stems from her classroom experiences at Wheeler.
-Her love for learning has inspired her to take several challenging courses, including Magnet Biochemistry, Magnet Chemistry, AP Biology, Post AP DNA and Genetics, and AP Calculus AB/BC.
 Outside of school, Kseniya has dedicated a large portion of her time to co-founding the club, Future Physicians of America, which aims to expose high school students to the medical field, while providing meaningful service-learning opportunities with hospitals, nonprofits, and assisted living centers.
 Her future plans include majoring/minoring in psychology and biochemistry.
 She works jointly with Armando and Katie in the Garg Lab interrogating microbe-microbe interactions.